GPT-5.4 Prompting Guide

 This reduces unnecessary confirmation loops that slow down calls.

-Tool Persistence
+Tool persistence

 GPT-5.4 is better at chaining tool calls, but can still stop early if not explicitly told to persist.
 This matters for agents using custom actions, API lookups, or multi-step workflows.